shekharbiswas/Tesla-Stock-Analysis/README.md

 # Tesla-Stock-Analysis

-The project gets the TESLA stock history and tries to predict its future stock price.
+The project gets the TESLA sales data and stock history and tries to predict its future stock price.